Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/editing/transform/control/numeric_input.rst

 Using the mouse for transformations is convenient, but if you require more precise control, you can also enter numeric values.
 After pressing the shortcut type a number to indicate the magnitude of the transformation.
-Then confirm or cancel. e.g. pressing :kbd:`S 2`, :kbd:`Return` will double the scale of an object.
+Then confirm or cancel.
+E.g. pressing :kbd:`S 2`, :kbd:`Return` will double the scale of an object.

 Move :kbd:`G`
    By default and with no other key presses, the translation will occur along the X axis.